2 recent groping incidents reported on Lincoln trails, police say

 Lincoln police are warning the city's trail users of two recent incidents of women being groped.

-Officer Erin Spilker said at around 10:30 a.m.
+Officer Erin Spilker said at about 10:30 a.m.
 Sunday a 25-year-old woman called police to the David Murdock Trail between Colfax and Seward avenues.
 She said while she was running on the bike path, a male possibly in his teens approached her and touched her buttocks.

 She got away from him and called police.

-Spilker said there was a similar incident March 27 at around 10 a.m. at a trail near 36th Street and Pine Lake Road.
-A 26-year-old woman called police after being touched on the buttocks while running by a young man described as in his teens.
+Spilker said there was a similar incident March 27 at about 10 a.m. at a trail near 36th Street and Pine Lake Road.
+A 26-year-old woman called police after being touched on the buttocks by a young man described as in his teens.

 Police canvassed the area looking for the young man but didn't find him.